neogeek/neogeek.github.io/_posts/2014-01-04-animating-within-canvas-using-jquery.md

 Be aware, the use of an underscore in front of each key is required as the object passed to animate is not a valid DOM object.

 With the jQuery library you can set the easing of an animation to either linear or swing.
-However, if you also include jQuery UI you will have access to 10 more types of easing (listed below).
+However, if you also include jQuery UI you will have access to 30 additional types of easing (listed below).

 - easeInQuad
 - easeOutQuad